Light Mode

 Jane Harper

-Jane Harper is an author known for writing crime and mystery stories set in Australia.
-Her book “The Dry” introduces Aaron Falk, a federal agent who returns to his drought-stricken hometown for the funeral of an old friend.
+Jane Harper is an Australian crime fiction author known for her atmospheric and suspenseful storytelling.
+Her debut novel, “The Dry,” introduces Aaron Falk, a federal investigator who returns to his small hometown to attend a funeral.

 13. 13